 From a seated or standing position, inhale and breathe into the bottom of your lungs, feeling your ribcage expand.
 Exhale through your mouth like you’re pushing air through a straw.
 As you exhale, pretend you’re squeezing into a pair of tight jeans and pull your belly toward your spine.
 Hold this contraction for a slow count of 10, making sure you don’t hold your breath.
 Release and repeat.

-Posture perfector No. 4
+Perfect Posture No 4

 Goal: Strengthen the muscles in your back, neck, and shoulders